‘One in a billion’: Dawson’s Creek cast pays tribute to James Van Der Beek

 “I’m so grateful for being able to call James a brother,” he said on Instagram.
 “I’ll miss him deeply.
 Rest Easy.”

-In September, the Dawson’s Creek reunion event was organised in support of him and the charity F Cancer.
+In September, the Dawson’s Creek reunion event was organised in support of the US actor and the charity F Cancer.

 The night was attended by his former co-stars, including Michelle Williams, Katie Holmes and Joshua Jackson.